 A fire can engulf your home in moments.
 Often people get little chance to escape.
-Home sprinkler systems automatically detect a fire and act to control or extinguish it.
-They have demonstrated life safety benefits and can prevent fire from escalating, which may mean the difference between a minor inconvenience and a major tragedy.
+According to recent Fire and Rescue NSW (FRNSW) research, residential fire sprinklers automatically detect a fire and act to control or extinguish it.
+They have demonstrated life safety benefits and can prevent fire from escalating, which may mean the difference between a minor incident and a major tragedy.

 At home if you're woken by a smoke alarm and smell smoke, you have seconds to get out of the building.
-Not minutes, seconds!
-A residential fire can double in size every 60 seconds and can reach 1000° Celsius in a couple of minutes - too hot for anyone to survive!
-A single sprinkler head will contain 90% of fires to the room of origin preventing the fire spreading to other rooms.
+A residential fire can double in size every 60 seconds and can reach 1000° Celsius in a couple of minutes.
+A single sprinkler head may contain 90% of fires to the room of origin preventing the fire spreading to other rooms.

 Myth - "Fire sprinklers go off accidentally and could ruin my house and furniture".

 Fact - Sprinkler malfunctions are extremely rare.
 In fact, there’s only a 1 in 16 million chance they’ll discharge accidentally.

 Myth - "If one sprinkler goes off, they all will and cause water damage all over the house".

 Fact - Only the sprinkler/s directly affected by a fire will activate.

 Myth - "Sprinklers look ugly.
 I don't want my lounge room to look like a factory".

 Fact - There are a large range of sprinklers available that are small and unobtrusive.
 Most homes are fitted with a type that is concealed within the ceiling, with the only visible part being a flush-mounted metal disc.